+- Prior service with the ABO

+- Professionalism

-- Prior service with the ABO and its activities - Professionalism - Skills relevant to the needs of the Board - Clinically active - One or two non-physician Directors serve as advocates for the public with particular sensitivity to the need for high quality care delivered by competent board-certified ophthalmologists. - The Board promotes diversity by recruiting Directors from as wide an age, ethnic, gender, geographic, and practice setting as possible.
+- Skills relevant to the needs of the Board

+- Clinically active

+One or two non-physician Directors serve as advocates for the public with particular sensitivity to the need for high quality care delivered by competent board-certified ophthalmologists.

+The Board appoints Directors from as wide an age, ethnic, gender, geographic, and practice setting as possible.